Doing everything in love, go and do likewise!

 New for this half-term we willl focus on:

-longer words ending in -ing
+blending longer words

 Your child will be bringing home a reading book and it is essential that you listen/support them to read this every day.
 Please record a comment in the reading record each time you listen to to your child.